Japanese occupation of Attu: Battle of Attu

+Aftermath

+The occupation ended with an American victory and American forces deemed the half-completed airfield as not ideally situated.
+After building a new airfield, the Americans launched bomber attacks against the Japanese home islands for the remainder of the war.

 Attu village was abandoned after the war, and surviving members of Japanese internment were moved to other islands after the war.
 In 2012, for the 70th anniversary of the occupation, a memorial to Attu village was dedicated at the former site of the town.